Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management

-Let us summarize what we have discussed: by using the company's balance sheet data and equity time series for estimating drift and variance parameters of its asset value process, through the method described in Section \ref{sec:last-passage-time}, the management can determine the threshold level $\alpha^*$ below which the company should be operated on alert and with precaution.
-For this fixed $\alpha^*$, the management can compute $\p_\cdot(\lambda_{\alpha^*}\in \diff t)$ and the distribution of time between the last passage to $\alpha^*$ and the insolvency based on the results in the previous sections.
-We believe that this paper can contribute to more refined credit risk management for companies, as we summarized in Section \ref{sec:conclusion}.
-Note that the data for all the estimation in the paper was obtained from Thomson Reuters Datastream.
-Numerical integration in Tables \ref{tbl:american-apparel-2} and \ref{tbl:american-apparel-alpha} was done in Mathematica 10.1.
-Figures \ref{Fig-problem2}, \ref{fig:alpha_gamma}, and \ref{Fig-problem2-2} and the values in Table \ref{tbl:comparative_alpha} were produced in Matlab 2015a.
+This article lays out the mathematical foundation of the last passage time that is vital for practical implementation.
+By using the company's balance sheet data and equity time series for estimating drift and variance parameters of its asset value process, through the method described in Section \ref{subsubsec:method}, the management can determine the threshold level $\alpha^*$ below which the company should be operated on alert and with precaution.
+For this fixed $\alpha^*$, the management can compute different probabilities associated with the last passage time $\lambda_{\alpha^*}$ and the distribution of time between $\lambda_{\alpha^*}$ and the insolvency.
+We believe that this paper can contribute to more refined credit risk management for companies, as illustrated in Section \ref{sec:application} with empirical analysis and summarized in Section \ref{sec:conclusion}.
+The data for all the estimation in the paper was obtained from Thomson Reuters Datastream.